-In addition to hand washing with soap and water for at least 20 seconds, or using hand sanitizer with at least 60 percent alcohol, coupled with other sanitization practices, physical distancing and universal masking are the most effective strategies for preventing COVID-19 spread at the community level.
+In addition to hand washing with soap and water for at least 20 seconds, or using hand sanitizer with at least 60% alcohol, coupled with other sanitization practices, physical distancing and universal masking are the most effective strategies for preventing COVID-19 spread at the community level.
 Emerging science affirms that cloth face coverings are a critical tool in the fight against COVID-19 that could reduce the spread of the disease.
-In particular, cloth face coverings help prevent people who have COVID-19 from spreading the virus to others^{7,8}.
+In particular, cloth face coverings help prevent people who have COVID-19 from spreading the virus to others^{8,9}.

 In sport, the practice of universal masking would mean that all individuals engaged in athletics activities (student-athletes and athletics personnel) would wear a mask/cloth face covering during all phases of activity that involve proximity to other individuals.
-This practice could present a physical challenge to the student-athlete during activities when there is contact to the head or face, strenuous exercise is involved or the mask is likely to get wet.
+This practice could present a physical challenge to the student-athlete during activities when there is contact to the head or face, strenuous exercise is involved, or the mask is likely to get wet.
 Where a mask/cloth face covering cannot be safely tolerated, schools should consider implementing physical distancing protocols that encourage at least 6 feet between individuals.

 If a team can successfully implement universal masking and distancing practices during athletically related activities, these techniques could reduce the risk of spread in the event of contact with an infected team member.
-Individuals who participate in athletics activities while in proximity (less than six feet) to an infected individual and who may otherwise be considered a high-risk contact because of that proximity, could possibly not be considered a high-risk contact for contact tracing purposes by the relevant local agency if the infected individual and the individual in proximity to the infected individual were wearing a mask/cloth face coverings that covers the nose and mouth during those athletics activities.
-In other words, in addition to lowering the risk of transmission, universal masking practices may potentially ease the operational burden that would otherwise accompany managing a community or team outbreak.
+While the CDC does not, at this time, account for the use of a face covering in determinations of what was or was not a high-risk contact, some local public health authorities do.
+In those local situations, contract tracers may determine that a high-risk contact did not occur in situations where the proximity between an infected and uninfected individual was less than 6 feet, but where both individuals were covering the mouth and nose with a mask / cloth face covering.
+In other words, in addition to lowering the risk of transmission, universal masking practices may potentially ease the operational burden that would otherwise accompany managing a community or cdc.gov/media/releases/2020/p0714-americans-to-wear-masks.html team outbreak.
 This consideration is likely to be in flux as we understand better the operational considerations for "prolonged exposure" and "close contact in sport."
-Further, the CDC does not consider masks/cloth face coverings in its definition of close contact, and local public health officials may differ in their interpretation of 'close contact' for the purposes of contact tracing.